Victor-Palacios/DATASCIENCE_ANKI/HOW_TO_CONTRIBUTE.md

 Anki is a free, intelligent, flashcard system that maximizes learning and minimizes repetition.

-Once you understand the basics of how Anki works, you can watch how to [make optimal flashcards](https://www.youtube.com/watch?v=AbvaITy3oeQ) because if you make bad Anki cards, that would demotivate and make you feel like you’re wasting your time.
+Once you understand the basics of how Anki works, you can watch how to [make optimal flashcards](https://www.youtube.com/watch?v=AbvaITy3oeQ) because if you make bad Anki cards, that will demotivate and make you feel like you’re wasting your time.
 As well, **making optimal Anki flashcards is a requirement if you wish to contribute flashcards to this repository**.

 While Anki does have data science [decks already uploaded](https://ankiweb.net/shared/decks/Data%20Sci), most are not optimized for learning and frequently violate the [minimum information principle](https://www.supermemo.com/en/archives1990-2015/articles/20rules#minimum%20informationprinciple).